deniandriancode/deniandriancode.github.io-precompiled/content/posts/documenting-programming-journey-with-web-development.md

 ### 3. GitHub

-This one is the GitHub itself and the GitHub Pages I mentioned above.
+This one is the GitHub itself and not the GitHub Pages I mentioned above.
 If you have a README.md file on your repository, GitHub will render it automatically when you visit the directory of that README.md file.
 Of course you can just use any file format and store it on GitHub, what makes it different is that you can easily change between "versions" of your note just like when you developing an actual software.